rifat71/playwright-assessment/README.md

   * common functions have been added under the utils folder
   * utils/elements.js is added for future use to handle separate common user interaction function
   * downloaded files will be added to the resources/downloads/* folder.
 The downloaded pdf will be downloaded here.
-  * screenshot upon test failure will be added in this path: reports/screenshots/* and the work has been done in the after hooks
+  * screenshot upon test failure will be added in this path: reports/screenshots/* and attached to the HTML report.
+The work has been done in the after hooks
   * generate cucumber HTML report which will be opened automatically after the test execution
   * report will be generated under the reports folder
   * world-class, screenshot class, report class, and hooks have been added here: cucumber/support/*
   * report will be generated under the reports folder
   * baseUrl is in the before hooks and navigating to any URL will be adjusted in the utils/navigation file

 Contributing